Where in Ireland does the family MILLIN come from? Is MILLIN a common surname in

-Map shows the percentage of people with the surname MILLIN who are Presbyterian in each locality.
+Map shows the percentage of people with the surname MILLIN who are Anglican in each locality

-Map shows the percentage of people with the surname MILLIN who are Anglican in each locality.
+Map shows the percentage of people with the surname MILLIN who are Presbyterian in each locality

 List of consecutive consonant patterns associated with this surname: